 Knowing that the density of LPG 50/50 is about 0.55 kg / l at 15 ° C and that 1 gram of burnt LPG releases 3,02 grams of CO2, it comes: 0.55 * 3,02 = 1.66 kg of CO2 per liter of LPG burned.

 Or 1,7 kg of CO2 per liter of LPG, the mass ratio of CO2 to mass of fuel is 1,66 / 0.55 = 3!
 LPG is therefore still a major emitter of CO2!

-CAUTION this value is not directly comparable with that of petrol because the energy supplied by one liter of LPG is less than that of petrol or diesel fuel.
-Indeed; an LPG car will consume 25 to 30% more compared to petrol per 100km which is perfectly logical since LPG weighs 25 to 30% less than petrol.
+WARNING this value is not directly comparable with that of gasoline because the energy supplied by a liter of LPG is less than that of gasoline or diesel fuel.
+Indeed; an LPG car will consume 25 to 30% more than gasoline per 100km, which is perfectly logical since LPG weighs 25 to 30% less than gasoline.

-With gases, it is important to always reason in mass and not in volume….
+With gases, it is important to always think in mass and not in volume….
 Even for liquefied gases!

 Releases of CO2 for 100 km by car Essence or Diesel?